Developer-Autodesk/design.automation.3dsmax-postman-tutorial/README.md

 ##### engine
 This define the processing engine to be installed on the machine that will execute the action.
 (Auto CAD, Inventor, Revit, 3ds Max)

-##### commandLine
-This define the command line to be executed.
-You use variable that will be replaced before executing your command line.
-The details of these variables can be found here (TODO ADD A LINK TO THE DOC)

 ##### parameters
 These define the inputs and outputs that will need to be provided to execute the action defined.